-But I remember I bought aloe plants and in addition to the medication that they prescribed I put aloe plants on my skin each night.
-I drank aloe juice and I tried to just heal my body as much from the inside with aloe juice.
+I remember I bought aloe plants, and in addition to the medication that they prescribed, I put aloe plants on my skin each night.
+I drank aloe juice, and I tried to just heal my body as much from the inside with aloe juice.

-I didn’t have my skin break open or have major issues but it is crazy even though you’re done after 25 rounds there’s still a reaction happening to your skin.
-About three days after my radiation it was just really, really painful.
+I didn’t have my skin break open or have major issues, but it is crazy.
+Even though you’re done after 25 rounds, there’s still a reaction happening to your skin.
+About 3 days after my radiation, it was just really, really painful.

-It felt like a million little pencil pricks or something, it just was really painful.
-I would either take an Advil or if I was at home, I’d actually have a shot of whisky.
-Then it was done and it was fine, but it did look you have a sunburn on you where the radiation was being targeted.
+It felt like a million little pencil pricks or something.
+It just was really painful.
+I would either take an Advil, or if I was at home, I’d actually have a shot of whisky.
+Then it was done, and it was fine, but it did look like you have a sunburn on you where the radiation was being targeted.

 How did your oncologist introduce the hormone therapy?

 Because my breast cancer was estrogen positive, I was going to do some hormone blocking thing.
-Some people don’t react to well to Tamoxifen, so there’s different kinds, different estrogen blocking methods but he wanted to come and try me on the Tamoxifen first.
+Some people don’t react to well to tamoxifen, so there’s different kinds, different estrogen-blocking methods.
+He wanted to come and try me on the tamoxifen first.

 I started doing that shot.
-At first we did it once a month and then we found that there was a time release one that we could do every three months so I’ve been on that the last few years that essentially put my ovaries to sleep.
-Between the two there’s not a lot of hormones in my body anymore.
-Basically it just tries to shut down all the hormone activity.
+At first we did it once a month, and then we found that there was a time release one that we could do every 3 months.
+I’ve been on that the last few years.
+That essentially put my ovaries to sleep.
+Between the 2, there’s not a lot of hormones in my body anymore.
+Basically, it just tries to shut down all the hormone activity.

-At first they talked maybe it will be five years, now it’s sounding 10 years, and I’m even hearing rumors people may be on this for life.
-Side effect willing – so far I’m pretty good with all the side effects.
+At first they talked maybe it will be 5 years.
+Now it’s sounding like 10 years, and I’m even hearing rumors people may be on this for life.
+Side effects willing — so far, I’m pretty good with all the side effects.

-The Tamoxifen is a pill that I take daily.
-The Zoladex is every three months.
-Usually my doctor visits just coincide with that and they check me out.
+The tamoxifen is a pill that I take daily.
+The Zoladex is every 3 months.
+Usually my doctor visits just coincide with that, and they check me out.
 I don’t have to get mammograms anymore because I literally have no breast tissue to examine, so they usually do a really detailed self-examination and then do the Zoladex shot at that same appointment.

 Does the hormone therapy have side effects?

-I do think with estrogen-blocking and all the different things my body is that of a 60-year-old, so muscle mass and all that becomes more important and it’s harder to lose weight just normally.
+I do think with estrogen blocking and all the different things, my body is like that of a 60-year-old.
+Muscle mass and all that becomes more important, and it’s harder to lose weight just normally.